cifkao/gps2var/README.md

   ```

   In this case, the reader is placed in a separate process and the workers connect to it using the proxy object.

+## Caveats and limitations

+- `gps2var` reads the raster in windows, which is efficient _if the locations requested in a single call tend to be close together_.
+If this is not the case, better performance can be achieved using `preload_all=True` at the expense of loading the whole raster into memory.
+- By default, the window shape used by `gps2var` is identical to the shape of the blocks in which the dataset is stored.
+This ensures the windows can be read efficiently, but it might mean reading a lot of data unnecessarily if the block size is large.
+Adjusting the window shape using the `block_shape` paramater might improve performance.